wojciechiwanicki/react_hal_api/README.md

 App is very simple, because I want to make it in as little time as possible.
 It is, nevertheless fully functional.
 It only lacks any extra/more advanced options.

+remember to paste access token into customers.js file!